South Nature Watch Area

-Native plants, flowers, and wildlife surround you as you step inside the “secret garden” of the Nature Station.
-This tucked away nature center offers opportunities to view many different songbirds like prothonotary warblers, orchard orioles, and parulas.
-The nature center hosts one of the best views inside a bat roosting box, a working bee hive, and a busy purple martin colony.
-Woodlands Nature Station is best known for its hundreds of ruby-throated hummingbirds that hover up close and personal to all visitors during their migratory season.
-Rates and Hours for Woodlands Nature Station
+Native plants, flowers, and wildlife surround you as you step inside the “secret garden” of the Woodlands Nature Station.
+This tucked-away, educational nature center offers opportunities to view many different songbirds like prothonotary warblers, orchard orioles, and parulas.
+The Nature Station hosts one of the best views inside a bat roosting box, a working bee hive, and a busy purple martin colony.
+Woodlands Nature Station is best known for its hundreds of ruby-throated hummingbirds that hover up close and personal to all visitors during their migratory season in late summer.

 Long Creek Paved Trail - FS Rd #134

-Peek into the bottomland forest of Land Between the Lakes as this ¼ mile paved path leads you through sycamores, sweet gums, and oak stands.
+Peek into the bottomland forest of Land Between the Lakes as this ¼ mile paved, accessible path leads you through sycamores, sweet gums, and oak stands.
 Kingfishers, green herons, and beaver inhabit these deep woods.
-This trail offers a great escape in intermittent weather.

 Empire Point - FS Rd #135 #137